Liwa Fatemiyoun: Operations of Liwa Fatemiyoun

-The Washington Institute estimated at least 255 casualties between January 19, 2012 and March 8, 2016.
-While precise casualty figures are difficult to determine, the brigade is thought to have lost 925 fighters in Syria as of May 2020.
-These numbers are likely to increase as the Iranian government continues to identify the remains of Fatemiyoun members, sometimes as long as 5 years after their death, and return their bodies to Iran.
+The pro-israel Washington Institute had estimated at least 255 casualties between 19 January 2012, and 8 March 2016.
+While precise casualty figures are difficult to determine, the brigade is thought to have lost 925 fighters in Syria as of May 2020 based on monitoring of open source coverage of funeral services, but these burials do not take into account the bodies abandoned on the ground, executed prisoners, the missing, etc. These numbers likely increased as the Iranian government continued to identify the remains of Fatemiyoun members, sometimes as long as 5 years after their death, and returned their bodies to Iran.
+According to Zohair Mojahed, a cultural official in the Fatemiyoun Brigade, the group suffered 2,000 killed and 8,000 wounded up to the end of 2017 while fighting in Syria.

 On 21 November 2017, Iran declared victory over IS, and subsequently started to downsize Liwa Fatemiyoun.
-The first troops to be demobilized were the youngest and oldest, as well as those who had exhibited problematic behavior such as indiscipline.
+The first troops to be demobilized were the youngest and oldest, as well as those who had exhibited problematic behaviour such as indiscipline.
 The demobilized fighters were sent back to Iran to return to their families and civilian life.

 In the course of the COVID-19 pandemic, Liwa Fatemiyoun reportedly began to produce masks and gloves in Iran and Syria, intending to distribute them to poor Syrians.
 Western observers suspected that this was supposed to boost the group's image and help it in recruiting new members.
 By late 2020, Liwa Fatemiyoun was still operating in eastern Syria, though only about 500 to 1,500 fighters strong.
+By the time the Assad regime fell, this number had risen to 5,000 to 10,000.

 Experts differ on what role Liwa Fatemiyoun was fulfilling as of 2020, as the Syrian government had become relatively secure.
 Researcher Phillip Smyth argued that Liwa Fatemiyoun was supposed to act as Iran's "phantom force" of trained foreign soldiers, ready to be used for possible future interventions.

 Accordingly, Symth and ex-Herat Province governor Abdul Qayoum Rahim claimed in 2020 that Liwa Fatemiyoun had begun deployment to other localities around the Middle East without providing firm evidence.

 Symth and Rahim also claimed that the constant fighting had turned Liwa Fatemiyoun into an elite force, as most of its less capable fighters had been killed or demobilized, leaving only the most experienced and radical ones.
 Other security analysts argued that there was no evidence for further mass foreign deployments, and that Liwa Fatemiyoun was overall diminishing in numbers and suffering from low morale, as the Iranian government had proven to be slow in granting promised benefits to its fighters.

+In January of 2024 the American Air force did an air strike on an abandoned warehouse which formally belonged to Liwa Fatemiyoun claiming it was being used to manufacture missiles used against US troops in the Middle East.